-The planned post-Brexit 'Smarter Regulatory Framework' (SRF) for the UK is a multi-year initiative that will ultimately repeal all EU-derived financial services legislation, to be replaced by a new 'FSMA-model' approach involving UK framework legislation along with firm-facing requirements set out in regulatory rules.
+The planned post-Brexit 'Smarter Regulatory Framework' (SRF) for the UK is a multi-year initiative that will ultimately repeal all EUderived financial services legislation, to be replaced by a new 'FSMAmodel' approach involving UK framework legislation along with firmfacing requirements set out in regulatory rules.
 It is being carried forward by HM Treasury and the financial regulators through:

-- The Financial Services and Markets Act 2023 (FSMA 2023) which enables review, repeal, reform and restatement of EU-derived ('assimilated') financial services legislation (listed in Schedule 1 of FSMA 2023).
-FSMA 2023 gave HM Treasury and the regulators a range of new powers to enable the new SRF to be put in place. - The extensive package of Edinburgh Reforms published in December 2022 (supplemented by certain aspects of Mansion House initiatives published in July 2023 and November 2024).
+- The Financial Services and Markets Act 2023 (FSMA 2023) which enables review, repeal, reform and restatement of EU-derived ('assimilated') financial services legislation (listed in Schedule 1 of FSMA 2023). - The extensive package of Edinburgh Reforms published in December 2022 (supplemented by certain aspects of Mansion House initiatives published in July 2023, November 2024, and most recently the 'Leeds reforms' published at Mansion House July 2025).

-Areas of EU-derived law have been divided into 43 'core files' and some have been allocated into 'Tranches' (work on a file can span more than one Tranche).
+The previous UK Government divided areas of assimilated law into 43 'core files' and began to allocate them into 'Tranches' (work on a file can span more than one Tranche).
 Significant progress has been made on Tranches 1 and 2.
-Files in Tranche 3 were allocated mid-2024 but the new UK government may decide to alter the sequencing.
+Files in Tranche 3 were allocated mid-2024.